microsoft/Policy-Weaver/README.md

     - workspace_id: your fabric workspace id (you can find it in the URL when you are in the Fabric workspace)
     - tenant_id: your fabric tenant id (you can find it in the URL "help" -> "about Fabric" section of the Fabric UI)
     - fabric_role_suffix: suffix for the fabric roles created by Policy Weaver (default: PW)
-    - fabric_role_prefix: prefix for the fabric roles created by Policy Weaver (default: PW)
     - delete_default_reader_role: true/false (if true, the DefaultReader role created by Fabric will be deleted, if false it will be kept, default: true)
     - policy_mapping: table_based / role_based (table_based: create one role per table, role_based: create one role per role/group, default: table_based)
 - constraints:
-    - columns: (optional, if not set, no column level security will be applied, see below for details)
+    - columns: (optional, if not set, no column level security will be applied, see below for details [Column Level Security](#books-column-level-security))
       - columnlevelsecurity: true/false (if true, column level security will be applied at best effort.
 Default: false)
       - fallback: grant/deny (if a not supported column mask is found, the fallback will be applied.
 Default: deny)